ALRW/dayAsADev/courseSections/section1.md

 You'll notice that a single file has been created for you already - `README.md`.
 It's a convention of all good projects to have a README file that explains what the project is for and provides information about how to install and run the program.

 If you double click the file in the tree view, it will open for editing in the main pane.
 The file has a `.md` extension, which means it is intended to be written in **Markdown** a popular syntax for lightly styling text files.
-Markdown is ubiquitous on **Github** [and here is a useful guide to it](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) For now though, let's just create a basic placeholder for information.
+Markdown is ubiquitous on **Github** [and here is a useful guide to it](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+For now though, let's just create a basic placeholder for our information.

 Delete the contents of the file and replace them with the following: